fadlawyy/SubSpyder/README.md

-# Complete SubSpyder - All Modules Merged
+# SubSpyder - Advanced Subdomain Enumeration Tool

-A comprehensive subdomain enumeration tool that combines multiple advanced techniques for discovering subdomains of any target domain.
+A comprehensive, modular subdomain enumeration tool that combines multiple advanced techniques for discovering subdomains of any target domain.
+Built with modern Python packaging practices for maintainability and extensibility.

 ## 🚀 Features